-Instructions: Upon completion of this Questionnaire and Certification please return the original to the Office of International Employment Services.

-This Questionnaire must be completed for all persons who are not U.S. citizens, permanent residents, or protected individuals under the Immigration and Naturalization Act (8 U.S.C.
-1324b(a)(3)) who will be employed by TTUHSC under the following types of work visas issued by U.S. Citizenship and Immigration Services:

-H-1B, H-1B1, L-1, or O-1A Visa Petitions and Renewals

-- PLEASE COMPLETE EVERY BLANK, and SIGN OR INITIAL WHERE REQUESTED.
-Failing to do so will result in delays and this questionnaire will be returned to you for completion.
-You may use "N/A" if the blank is not applicable. - Before you begin, please take a moment to review the attached Definitions and Deemed Export FAQs. - An asterisk means you should review the definition of the bolded word in the attached Definitions before answering.

-Section 1: Identifying Information of the Beneficiary (person for whom the Form I-129 is required)
+Instructions: This Questionnaire must be completed for all persons who are not U.S. citizens, permanent residents, or protected individuals under the Immigration and Naturalization Act (8 U.S.C.
+1324b(a)(3)) who will be employed by TTUHSC under the following types of work visas issued by U.S. Citizenship and Immigration Services: H-1B, H-1B1, L-1, or O-1A Visa Petitions and Re newals ED.
+Failing to do so will result in a may use "N/A" if the blank is not applicable. - • An asterisk me eview the attached Definitions a definition of the bolded word in the attached Definitions before answering.
+Section 1: Identifying g Information of the Beneficia ary (person for whom the Form I-129 is required) Ronoficiowy's Name.
+Beneficiary's Name: (First) (Middle) (Last) Country of Citizenship or Permanent Residence: If the Beneficiary has c lual citizenship or residency, p lease list all other countries of ci tizenship: Section 2: Nature of Employment TTUHSC Sponsor (person who will be sponsoring the Beneficiary for H-1B visa): Sponsor Departme nt/Unit: Phone Numl per: () TTUHSC Supervisor (person who is responsible for supervising the Beneficiary): Supervisor Depart ment/Unit: Phone Numb per:

-• •

-Beneficiary's Name:

-(First) (Middle) (Last)

-Country of Citizenship or Permanent Residence:

-If the Beneficiary has dual citizenship or residency, please list all other countries of citizenship:

-Section 2: Nature of Employment

-TTUHSC Sponsor (person who will be sponsoring the Beneficiary for H-1B visa):

-Sponsor Departmer nt/Unit: Phone Num ber: ()